alexmeys/New-FGT/README.md

 <br/>
 In case you get an error that scripts cannot run on your system <br />
 Type: Set-ExecutionPolicy -RemoteSigned
-<br/>You can set it back to restricted later, if you want too.
+<br/>You can set it back to restricted later, if you want too (Set-ExecutionPolicy Default).
 <br/><br/>
 It first checks if Posh-SSH is installed, if not, it will try to install it for you.
 Due too this reason, the first connection takes a little time. <br/>Once it is installed on your pc, the next connection will be fast.